turbot/steampipe-plugin-aws/docs/tables/aws_s3_access_point.md

 ```

-### List access points that accepts requests only from a VPC
+### List access points that only accept requests from a VPC

 ```sql
 select